MoniqueBarbour/project3.s/README.md

 	beq $s0, 10, next #checks if the bit is a new line addi $t0,$t0,1 #move the $t0 to the next element of the array beq $s0, 44, substring #check if bit is a comma
+# checks to see if there were any spaces or tabs in between valid chars
+check:
+	bgt $t2,0,invalidloop #checks to see if there were any spaces or tabs in between valid characters beq $s0, 9,  gap #checks to see if there is a tab characters beq $s0, 32, gap #checks to see if there is a space character ble $s0, 47, invalidloop # checks to see if the ascii less than 48 ble $s0, 57, vaild # checks to see if the ascii less than 57(integers) ble $s0, 64, invalidloop # checks to see if the ascii less than 64 ble $s0, 82, vaild	# checks to see if the ascii less than 84(capital letters) ble $s0, 96, invalidloop # checks to see if the ascii less than 96 ble $s0, 114, vaild 	# checks to see if the ascii less than 116(lowercase letters) bge $s0, 114, invalidloop # checks to see if the ascii greater than 114

+gap:
+	addi $t2,$t2,-1 #keeps track of spaces/tabs
+	j loop